basho/basho_docs/source/languages/en/riak/ops/running/recovery/repairing-partitions.md

 **You need to run a repair if both of the below are true:**

 - Active Anti-Entropy is disabled.
-- You have persistent data, and have keys that are not accessed frequently.
+- You have non-expiring data, and have keys that are not accessed frequently.

 **You may not need to run a repair if any of the below are true:**